plone/documentation/manage/deploying/performance/decorators.rst

 Testing memoized methods inside browser views
 =============================================

-While testing browser views memoized methods you could find out that calling a method multiple times inside a test could result in getting the same result over and over, no mater what the parameters are, because you have the same context and request inside the test and the result is being cached.
+While testing browser views memoized methods, you could find out that calling a method multiple times inside a test could result in getting the same result over and over, no matter what the parameters are, because you have the same context and request inside the test and the result is being cached.

-One approach to by-pass this is to put your code logic inside a private method while memoizing a public method with the same name that only calls the private
+One approach to bypass this is to put your code logic inside a private method while memoizing a public method with the same name that only calls the private
 one: